Easy

 -

-- Grab your Paring Knife and slice the Lime into 6 Lime Wedges.
+Grab a paring knife and slice the Lime into 6 Lime Wedges.

-- Grab one Lime Wedge and drop it directly into the glass.
+Grab one Lime Wedge and drop it directly into the glass to garnish.

 Michael Bergström, Drinks Expert from Bartenders’ Choice Awards, explains: